PEGACPRSA22V1 Online Practice Questions

 Detailed Reasoning:

-Reference: Extracted and verified from Pega Robotics System Design and Implementation Guide, Using Control Methods and Events in Automations section (Pega Robotics 19.1 and later).
+Reference: Extracted and verified from Pega Robotics System Design and Implementation Guide, Data Mapping Between Pega Platform and Robot Activities ― Scalar vs. Complex Properties section (Pega Robotics 19.1 and later).

 Explanation: